Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/HRP_Transfer_Lab_Computational_AI_Technical_Appendix.md

 To prevent over-engineering, the minimum viable technical scope should include:

-1. one clinical demonstrator: chronic primary pain;
+1. prone imary clinical product for chronic primary pain;
-2. one focused target product and pathway position;
+2. one defined intended-use and pathway position;
-3. matched local or published task data plus a limited number of external sources;
-4. a modular model with three or four central mechanism families;
+3. one primary cognitive-affective mechanism chain;
+4. a small number of prespecified rival models;
+5. one compact mechanism-sensitive measurement battery;
-5. synthetic parameter/model recovery and power analysis;
+6. synthetic parameter recovery, model recovery and power analysis;
-6. one human mechanism-mapping study;
+7. one pain-specific product-calibration study;
+8. one prospectively selected intervention configuration;
-7. one small prospective candidate comparison with active control;
+9. one mechanistic comparator and one active control;
-8. a compact mechanism-sensitive measurement battery;
-9. a focused pathway and implementation map;
-10. a reproducible evidence and claims registry.
+10. protected and delayed transfer outcomes;
+11. one explicit advance, revise or retire decision;
+12. the minimum reusable computational infrastructure required to support these activities.

 Possible later extensions include: